Banana Pro

 Q: How do I use the IR receiver?

-A: Install lirc and configure it for the CIR (Consumer IR) device.
+A: Install lirc and configure it for the CIR, or Consumer IR, device.
 Most distributions include lirc packages and sample configurations for common remotes.

 Q: What operating systems are supported?

-A: Armbian (recommended), Debian, Ubuntu, Android, OpenWrt, LibreELEC/Kodi.
+A: Armbian is recommended, and Debian, Ubuntu, Android, OpenWrt and LibreELEC/Kodi are also available.
 See the downloads hub for available images.

 Q: Can I run Docker on Banana Pro?

 A: Yes, but the 1 GB RAM limits container density.
-Small services (Pi-hole, lightweight web apps) work well.
-Heavy workloads (databases, multi-container stacks) may require swap or memory tuning.
+Small services such as Pi-hole and lightweight web apps work well.
+Heavier workloads such as databases and multi-container stacks may need swap or memory tuning.

 Next steps

-- Review SBC Maintenance Routine to establish weekly/monthly checks.
+- Review SBC Maintenance Routine to set weekly and monthly checks.

 - Consult Basic Security Defaults to harden SSH and firewall settings.